liamcain/obsidian-calendar-plugin/README.md

 If you want to style weekends to be distinguishable from weekdays, you can set the `var(--color-background-weekend)` to be any color you want.

 ![how-to-weekend](./images/how-to-weekend.png)

+## Installing the Calendar Beta

+To install the plugin manually, download the `main.js`, `styles.css`, and `manifest.json` from the latest Github Release.

+Then move those files into your `<vault>/.obsidian/plugins/calendar/` folder.
+Restart Obsidian.

 ## Say Thanks 🙏